operator-framework/rukpak/README.md

 then be managed, scaled, and upgraded in a safe way to enable powerful cluster extensions.

 At its core, RukPak is a small set of APIs, packaged as Kubernetes CustomResourceDefinitions, and controllers that watch for those APIs.
-These APIs express what content is being installed on-cluster and how to create a running instance of the content.
+These APIs express what content is being installed on-cluster and how to create a running deployment of the content.

 ## Contributing